Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 --font-sans: 'Karla', system-ui, sans-serif;

---font-mono: 'JetBrains Mono', 'Fira Code', monospace;Using font-display on headings and font-sans on body immediately creates a visual distinction that AI-generated sites lack.
+--font-mono: 'JetBrains Mono', 'Fira Code', monospace;Put font-display on headings and font-sans on body and you get a visual distinction in a single line — the exact contrast AI sites are missing.

 Scanning Tailwind projects with Sailop